suleymanerziku/FurnTrack/README.md

 # FurnTrack - Furniture Manufacturing Management

 This is a Next.js application built with Firebase Studio to help manage a furniture manufacturing business.
-It includes features for financial tracking, employee and task management, and AI-powered insights.
+It includes features for financial tracking, employee and task management.

 ## Getting Started